Document Type

 Abstract

-This essay sets out a comprehensive account of rational punishment theory and examines its implications for criminal law reform.
+This Article sets out a comprehensive account of rational punishment theory and examines its implications for criminal law reform.
 Specifically, what offenses should be subjected to criminal punishment, and how should we punish?
-Should we use prison sentences or fines, and where should we use them?
+Should we use prison sentences or fines, and when should we use them?
 Should some conduct be left to a form of market punishment through private lawsuits?
 Should fines be used to fund the criminal justice system?
 The answers I offer address some of the most important public policy issues of the moment, such as mass incarceration and the use of fines to finance law enforcement.
-The framework of this paper is firmly grounded in rational deterrence policy, and yet points toward reforms that would soften or reduce the scope of criminal punishment.
+The framework of this Article is firmly grounded in rational deterrence policy, and yet points toward reforms that would soften or reduce the scope of criminal punishment.

 Recommended Citation

-Keith Hylton,
+Keith N. Hylton,

 Whom Should We Punish, and How?
 Rational Incentives and Criminal Justice Reform